Maná: Selva Negra Foundation

 Selva Negra Foundation ("Black Jungle Foundation") is a foundation formed by Maná in 1995.
 Under the direction of Mari González and Augusto Benavides, they finance and support important projects aimed at protecting the environment.
 With the support of Mexico's government, they also have efforts to save the sea turtle by raising 140,000 turtle eggs for release on the country's Pacific coast.

 On 7 April 2008, Maná and the Selva Negra Foundation were named "Champions of Health" by the Pan American Health Organization during an observance of World Health Day 2008 at PAHO headquarters in Washington, D.C.

 Politics

+Mana is known for its involvement in social and political issues.
+The band has been active in supporting environmental causes, human rights, and other charitable efforts.
+Their song "Eres mi religión" is often cited for its spiritual and humanitarian message.